Information on this page is for customers in

 Stoneham

-As construction continues, the police department may modify the traffic management plans based on their judgement and expertise.
-This includes street closures and traffic detours to ensure public safety.
+As construction continues, the police department may modify the traffic management plans based on their judgment and expertise.
 Please exercise caution when approaching active work areas to minimize risks to personal safety and to avoid interfering with construction.

 Wakefield